No more pads. This revolutionary procedure restores bladder control for

 minimally invasive treatment can fix SUI, allowing her to return to a

 full and active life.
-A urethral sling can stop urine leakage by supporting
+This "urethral sling" can stop urine leakage

-your urethra with a tape-like strip of mesh.
-This outpatient procedure
+by supporting your urethra with a tape-like strip of mesh.
+This outpatient

-has shown excellent results for the treatment of SUI.
-A clinical study
+procedure has shown excellent results for the treatment of SUI.
+A clinical

-demonstrated that even 7 years after treatment, 81% of women who underwent
+study demonstrated that even 7 years after treatment, 81% of women who

-a TVT urethral sling were cured and an additional 16% were improved.
-To
+underwent a TVT urethral sling were cured and an additional 16% were improved.

 Patients treated with a urethral sling go home a few hours after the procedure